Pulled Pork Tacos

 To make this recipe for pulled pork tacos and the various condiments and toppings, follow these easy and straightforward steps!

-Step 1: Make a batch of Slow Cooker Pulled Pork.
-It’s a very easy recipe – just plan ahead 4 to 8 hours, since it is made in a Crock-Pot and the exact cooking time will depend on the size of your piece of pork butt and whether you’re cooking on high or low in your slow cooker.
+Step 1:ย Make a batch ofย Slow Cooker Pulled Pork.
+Itโ€™s aย very easy recipe โ€“ just plan ahead 4 to 8 hours, since it is made in a Crock-Pot and the exact cooking time will depend on the size of your piece of pork butt and whether youโ€™re cooking on high or low in your slow cooker.

-Step 2: Make the Cilantro Lime Slaw by simply combining all the ingredients.
+Step 2: Make the Cilantro Lime Slawย by simply combining all the ingredients.
 Let it sit a bit while you make the other taco toppings.

-Step 4: Place the sliced red onions in a bowl or jar, pour the brine over them, cover, and allow them to marinate at least 10 minutes, or overnight, before using.
+Step 3: Make the Pickled Onionsย by adding the vinegars, sugar, and salt to a microwave-safe bowl and heat for 30 seconds.
+Stir to combine the brine.
+Place the sliced red onions in a bowl or jar, pour the brine over them, cover, and allow them to marinate at least 10 minutes, or overnight, before using.

 Is Pulled Pork the Same as Carnitas?